ABOUT

 Who We Serve

-Black, Indigenous, youth of color, and LGBTQIA+ youth and young adults at risk of and experiencing homelessness in two age segments from ages 13-17 and 18-30.
+Black, Indigenous, youth of color, and LGBTQIA+ youth and young adults at risk of and experiencing homelessness in two age groups from ages 13-17 and 18-30.

 Vision

-Our vision is for all youth and young adults under 30 in the United States to have access to a variety of housing options through transformative public policy solutions that affirm equitable housing as a human right.
+Our vision is for all youth and young adults through the age of 30 in the United States to have access to a variety of housing options through transformative public policy solutions that affirm equitable housing as a human right.

 Approach